Micha-ohne-el/DeeplKt/readme.md

 ### Text Translation

 DeeplKt fully supports text translation (except glossaries – check [Missing Features](#missing-features)).
-This means that you can translate some string (or several strings) from any language (automatic if unspecified) to any language.
-You can set the options `splitSentences`, `preserveFormatting`, `formality`, `tagHandling`, `outlineDetection`, `splittingTags`, `nonSplittingTags`, and `ignoreTags` on each translation request, and all values specified by the DeepL API are supported.
+This means that you can translate a string (or several) from any language to any language.
+The target language is detected automatically if left unspecified.

 ### Document Translation